 The saltwater beach is accessible to families with toddlers, and there are shelters for picnics.
 Families will find the 1 3/4-mile trail north to Colman Pool — filled in summer with warm salt water — a good option.

-Q. Is there a spectacular hike for visiting families, within 45 minutes of downtown Seattle?
+Q. Is there a spectacular hike for older kids, within 45 minutes of downtown Seattle?

 Snoqualmie Falls is so beautiful the local Indian tribe considers it a sacred place.
 You can admire the 268-foot falls from a parking lot viewpoint and walk down a steep path to the plunge pool, or you can hike with your children one mile to the base of the falls and gaze upward in awe.

 Puget Sound Energy has harnessed the falls for their power, but you can walk around the power station gate to the station powerhouse.
 See kayaks and rafts being launched there in the eddying current.